 The primers used here amplified the variable regions 3 and 4 from the 16S rRNA gene, but many other regions could be targeted.
-There are a wide variety of other primers available, each with their own biases.
+In present study, 16S rRNA genes were amplified from plant material and the choice of primer was made to avoid amplification of chloroplast 16S rRNA gene 23,24.
+There are a wide variety of other primers available that vary in term of the product length, taxonomic power and usefulness25,26.
+However, in all cases 200-400 bp reads of the 16S rRNA gene cannot be reliably classified at the species level, and analyses are limited to the genus and higher taxonomical levels.
+Other genes could be more appropriate if species level information is needed, like the cpn60 and rpoB genes27,28.
 Future drastic drops in the cost of sequencing and increases in the power of analytical tools might make it feasible to replace 16S rRNA gene sequencing by shotgun metagenomics, but until then 16S rRNA gene sequencing remains the gold standard of environmental microbiology.

 ACKNOWLEDGMENTS: